gazawayj/gis-webview/README.md

  # GIS WebView

-Interactive browser-based GIS platform for planetary-scale visualization and experimentation.
+Interactive, browser-based GIS platform for planetary-scale visualization and experimentation.
-> If moon or mars basemaps are not loading, I've ran into data limits on the backend server.
+> If moon or mars basemaps are not loading, it means I've ran into data limits on the backend server.

 **Live Demo:** [gazawayj.github.io/](https://gazawayj.github.io/)